 I’ve had several great mentors throughout my academic and professional careers, including three world-class mentors at Yale — Maynard Mack, George Lord and Yaroslav Pelikan (the eminent historian of the Eastern Orthodox Church) — and Archibald Cox at Harvard Law School.
 But the most important mentor in my life was my first — Sister Clementine from my primary grammar school, St. Dominic’s in New Orleans, LA.

 Sister Clementine was a Dominican Nun who taught me in fourth grade.
-At the time, I didn’t think much of the experience, and then she was appointed the Principal of the school at the beginning of my 6th grade.
+At the time, I didn’t think much of the experience, or that I needed a mentorship program or an adviser, and then she was appointed the Principal of the school at the beginning of my 6th grade.
 Then, as I worked my way through 6th grade, I discovered that I had developed an unexpected problem with my 6th grade teacher, who was the only teacher there who was not a priest or a nun.

 This lay teacher unexpectedly one day asked to meet with my parents at my home.
 This was the first and only time in my life that a teacher said that he wanted to meet with my parents at our home.
 When he arrived, he said in front of me that the purpose of meeting with my parents was to persuade them to remove me from the school because I was a discipline problem, and that my test results showed that I didn’t belong in the school.
 As a straight A student, I was shocked to hear this, and of course my parents were confused as well.
 A few days later, I was suddenly called out of the classroom to meet with the Principal, Sister Clementine, in her office.

 She said to me, “Do you know that your teacher wants to have you expelled.
 Do you know why?”